What is Idiopathic Osteoporosis?

 But, when it comes to treating idiopathic osteoporosis, the following is recommended:

 - Adequate calcium and vitamin D (plus other bone-building co-factors): Ensuring your bones are getting the vitamins and minerals they need are crucial.
-Choose a proven bone-building supplement with additional vitamin D, magnesium, vitamin K2, boron and trace minerals.
+Choose a bone-healthy supplement with additional vitamin D, magnesium, vitamin K2, boron and trace minerals.

 - Omega-3’s: Research shows that fish oil supplements and omega-3’s combat inflammation in the body.
 Inflammation causes osteoporosis by activating osteoclasts (the specialized cells that break down bone).
 Taking adequate amounts of omega-3’s will support your bone health.
 Find out how to determine your needs, here.